Music for Loving

 Music for Loving is an album by American jazz saxophonist Ben Webster with tracks recorded in 1954 and released by Norgran in 1955.
 The album was reissued in 1957 by Verve as Sophisticated Lady.
 In 1996 Verve released a double CD compiling the album with another Norgran LP, Music with Feeling, and one by Harry Carney, Harry Carney with Strings which was first released by Clef.

 Reception

-Reviewing the compilation Allmusic's Stephen Cook stated: "the two-disc Music With Feeling delivers over two hours' worth of incredible ballad interpretations.
+Reviewing the compilation AllMusic's Stephen Cook stated that "the two-disc Music With Feeling delivers over two hours' worth of incredible ballad interpretations.
 Webster, of course, made his name with many an after-hours gem, and he predictably shines here amidst the lush yet tasteful orchestral charts penned by Ralph Burns, Gerald Wilson, and Billy Strayhorn ...
 Forget all those bachelor-pad compilations and give this collection a spin at your next cocktail party".
 The Penguin Guide to Jazz selected the double CD reissue as part of its suggested Core Collection.

 It was voted number 2 in the 50 All-Time Overlooked Jazz Albums from Colin Larkin's All Time Top 1000 Albums.